Oise-Aisne American Cemetery Plot E: Burials at Plot E

 After being held from the public from the time of the creation of Plot E, the names and grave locations of the men buried there became available in 2009 following a Freedom of Information Act request.
 Prior to that release, the public could not determine who was buried in a particular grave, as the graves are only marked with numbers.

 All but one of the individuals interred in Plot E were found guilty at general court martial of the capital crimes of rape, murder or both.
 The only individual buried in Plot E who had not been convicted of rape or murder was Eddie Slovik (formerly Row 3, Grave 65), who was executed for desertion on 31 January 1945.
 His wife, Antoinette Slovik, petitioned the Army for her husband's remains and his pension until her death in 1979.
 Slovik's case was taken up in 1981 by a former commissioner of Macomb County, Michigan, Bernard V. Calka, a Polish-American World War II veteran, who continued to press the Army for the return of Slovik's remains.
 In 1987, he persuaded President Ronald Reagan to grant the petition request.
 In response, Calka raised $5,000 to pay for the exhumation and reinterment at Detroit's Woodmere Cemetery, where Slovik was reburied next to his wife.

-African American murder victim Emmett Till's father, Louis Till, is among the interred convicts.
+African American murderer Louis Till and father of Emmett Till is among the interred convicts.

-Additional background information (e.g. place of enlistment and year of birth etc.) regarding the condemned men can be found by entering the relevant service number into Online World War II Indexes & Records.
+Additional background information (e.g. place of enlistment and year of birth, etc.) regarding the condemned men can be found by entering the relevant service number into Online World War II Indexes & Records.